 Over a thousand years ago there was a thriving community here in our village.
-In fact our story may go back to roman times, please read our Village History Page.
+In fact our story may go back to roman times, as explained on the Village History Page.

-St. Nicholas' Church was built soon after the Norman invasion (1066 and all that) and is still in regular use with a committed congregation and the village Primary School has been described as South Leicestershire’s best kept secret.
+St. Nicholas' Church was built soon after the Norman invasion (1066 and all that) and is still in regular use with a committed congregation.
+Our village school has a long history and is very well regarded.
+Indeed it has been described as South Leicestershire's best kept secret.
+Primary School

 The Parish Council represents the interests of the village and uses your rates to provide and manage local services such as street lighting, allotments, sports field and play ground, rubbish bins, grass cutting and other services, such as this Community Website.